Arttu05/DotnetSubtitleConverter/DotnetSubtitleConverter/nuget_assets/README.md

 ﻿# SubtitleConverter

- Simple class library, that can be used to convert subtitle files to other subtitle formats and offset subtitle timings
+Simple class library, used to convert subtitle files to other subtitle formats.

+Documentation can be found in the [Github page](https://github.com/Arttu05/DotnetSubtitleConverter) under the "docs" directory.

 ## Supported subtitle formats